Sister Society: Association Internationale Jacques Ellul

 Randy Ataide

-Randy Ataide (MA, JD) is former Professor of Entrepreneurship & Executive Director of the Fermanian Business & Economic Institute at Point Loma Nazarene University in San Diego CA. He teaches, writes and speaks frequently about innovation, agriculture, competitive strategy, entrepreneurship and related fields.
-While a fruit grower in California’s San Joaquin Valley he took graduate courses in theology at Fresno Pacific Seminary and was profoundly affected by Jacques Ellul’s thinking as he studied with Prof. Mark Baker.
+Randy Ataide (MA, JD) is former professor of entrepreneurship and executive director of the Fermanian Business & Economic Institute at Point Loma Nazarene University in San Diego, California.
+He teaches, writes, and speaks frequently about innovation, agriculture, competitive strategy, entrepreneurship, and related fields.
+While a fruit grower in California’s San Joaquin Valley, he took graduate courses in theology at Fresno Pacific Seminary and was profoundly affected by Jacques Ellul’s thinking as he studied with professor Mark Baker.

 Mark Baker